-Having said that a dedicated camera – a compact, M3/4 or Full Frame – has its own benefits.
+Having said that, a dedicated camera – a compact, M3/4 or Full Frame – has its own benefits.
 But adds weight and accessories such SD cards, extra batteries, USB charger, etc.

 And in recent years, it seems a drone is part of the travel photography kit.
-If backpacking, I recommend taking the DJI Mavic Mini @ 250g (+ 2 extra batteries + controller will be around 1.5kg additional weight).
+If backpacking, I recommend taking the DJI Mavic Mini @ 250g (+ 2 extra batteries + controller will be around 1.5kg of additional weight).

 And remember, alwaysbackup your precious travel memories on an external drive +/or in the cloud.